 - Issues with paperwork.
 Account statement errors may be a sign that funds are not being invested as promised.

 - Difficulty receiving payments.
 Be suspicious if you don’t receive a payment or have difficulty cashing out.
 Ponzi scheme promoters sometimes try to prevent participants from cashing out by offering even higher returns for staying put.

 20. Someone offers to buy your website or domain name

 I didn’t know about this one until a few months back.
-I received an email out of the blue from a domain/website broker that informed me that a wealthy Chinese businessman was purchasing domains that were related to mine.
-He had $100000 to spend for about 5 websites and wanted to know what I was willing to sell mine for.
+I received an email out of the blue from a domain/website broker that informed me that a wealthy Chinese businessman was purchasing related domains.
+He had $100000 to spend on about 5 websites and wanted to know what I was willing to sell mine for.

 At first, I thought WOW.
 JACKPOT!
 This was my honest to god true reaction.
 Two minutes later, my sensible side kicked in.
 So I researched the guy a bit.
 They sent it from an official domain brokering company, official logos.
-Everything looked great and spot on.
-BUT, more research revealed that they were in fact a website evaluation service.
+Everything looked great and spotted on.
+BUT, more research revealed that they were, in fact, a website evaluation service.

 - You get this too good to be true introduction email and offer.

 - You make contact and say you are interested and tell them your price.
 Say $20000.

 - They respond by saying, ‘No problem.
 The price sounds good.
 But our client wants to ensure that it is indeed worth what you are asking.